Geomagnetic pole: Location

 Like the North Magnetic Pole, the North Geomagnetic Pole attracts the north pole of a bar magnet and so is in a physical sense actually a magnetic south pole.
 It is the center of the 'open' magnetic field lines which connect to the interplanetary magnetic field and provide a direct route for the solar wind to reach the ionosphere.
-As of 2020, it will be located at 80.65°N 72.68°W, on Ellesmere Island, Nunavut, Canada, compared to 2015, when it was located at 80.37°N 72.62°W, also on Ellesmere Island.
+As of 2020, it was located at 80.65°N 72.68°W, on Ellesmere Island, Nunavut, Canada, compared to 2015, when it was located at 80.37°N 72.62°W, also on Ellesmere Island.

 The South Geomagnetic Pole is the point where the axis of this best-fitting tilted dipole intersects the Earth's surface in the southern hemisphere.
 As of 2020, it is located at 80.65°S 107.32°E, whereas in 2005, it was calculated to be located at 79.74°S 108.22°E, near Vostok Station.

 Because the Earth's actual magnetic field is not an exact dipole, the (calculated) North and South Geomagnetic Poles do not coincide with the North and South Magnetic Poles.
 If the Earth's magnetic fields were exactly dipolar, the north pole of a magnetic compass needle would point directly at the North Geomagnetic Pole.
 In practice, it does not because the geomagnetic field that originates in the core has a more complex non-dipolar part, and magnetic anomalies in the Earth's crust also contribute to the local field.

 The locations of geomagnetic poles are calculated by a statistical fit to measurements of the Earth's field by satellites and in geomagnetic observatories.
 This can be the International Geomagnetic Reference Field (covering a wide time-span in history) or the U.S. World Magnetic Model (only covering a five-year period).